🎉

 What Certification for Locksmiths Looks Like

-- A background check – Because industry experts can access places and safes others can’t, they are held to a high degree of trust.
+The industry is regulated at the state level, and specifically by the Texas Department of Public Safety.
+Texas has a defined process for becoming a lock and safe expert, and this is what it looks like:- A background check – Because industry experts can access places and safes others can’t, they are held to a high degree of trust.
 For this reason, anyone seeking licensing must go through a criminal background check.
 The process is a bit subjective, but in general, anything from a class B misdemeanor up will disqualify someone.
 If there is doubt to whether or not a particular crime will complicate the background check, it’s best to be upfront, as it may save a lot of waiting.

 - Getting a pocket card – Members of the industry must be able to identify themselves to others, and the standard method of doing so is with a pocket card.
 In fact, it is illegal to perform lock or safe services without a card.
 To attain one, a professional must either work with a reputable shop that is linked to a trade association, or get licensed by taking relevant coursework and working with a licensed shop for a year.
 Both paths take about two years to complete.